DataKeira/data_cleaning_app_friendly/README.md

 - The app will remove rows where all columns except the "Gene" column have a value of 0.

-- Columns containing "MaxLFQ" or "Unique" in their names will be excluded from the analysis.
+- Columns containing ("MaxLFQ", "Unique", or "Total") Intensity in their names will be excluded from the analysis.

 - Duplicates will be aggragated instead of dropped.